Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/bg3mm-install.markdown

 ![BG3MM Preferences](/assets/bg3mm-install/image6.png)

-{: .important }
+!!! note

     The preferences should look like this.
     Your game data path has to end with your data folder and your game executable path has to end with your bg3.exe.

 ### If you do not know where they are, do this:
 ![Right click drop down of BG3 in Steam](/assets/bg3mm-install/image1.png)